iti-ict/wakamiti/README.md

    to launch tests

-- **Using Maven**: If your project uses Maven, and you prefer to execute the Kukumo test plan in a separate stage, you can execute Kukumo attaching the ```kukumo-maven-plugin``` plugin to the Maven lifecycle.
-Simply configure the Maven plugin and the desired additional Kukumo plugins in your POM `build` section.
+- **Using Maven**: If your project uses Maven, and you prefer to execute the Wakamiti test plan in a separate stage, you can execute Wakamiti attaching the ```kukumo-maven-plugin``` plugin to the Maven lifecycle.
+Simply configure the Maven plugin and the desired additional Wakamiti plugins in your POM `build` section.

    _Suitable scenarios_
-   Maven-built applications, if you want to include Kukumo as a part of the verify phase
+   Maven-built applications, if you want to include Wakamiti as a part of the verify phase

-- **Stand-alone launcher**: If your project does not use neither JUnit nor Maven, Kukumo provides a stand-alone command-line based launcher, that will manage the plugin dependencies internally.
+- **Stand-alone launcher**: If your project does not use neither JUnit nor Maven, Wakamiti provides a stand-alone command-line based launcher, that will manage the plugin dependencies internally.

    _Suitable scenarios_